dnlbowers/blackjack/README.md

     ![Social Brands](docs/screenshots/social-brands.jpg)
   * Includes copyright/created by statement.
     ![Created By](docs/screenshots/copyright.jpg)

-# **Typography**
-I imported all fonts using the google fonts API.
-  *The primary font used throughout was Acme.
-I chose this font because it was bold and had a strong presence for the title, headings, and buttons.
-  *For the smaller text of the sub-menus content and the card table, Open Sans was used.
-My reasoning behind this was because Acme looked unclear when using Acme and these two styles compliment each other well.

 ## **Future-Enhancements**
 This game became a bit of a passion project, but due to the steep learning curve involved with learning Javascript in a short amount of time and the fast-approaching deadline, I deemed the below to be above and beyond the required MVP needed to release the game into the public domain initially: -